PFA03027/alpha_concurrent/README.md

 If you would like to record the backtrace of allcation and free for debugging, please define this macro.
 If you define this macro, the compilation also needs -g(debug symbol)

+### ALCONCURRENT_CONF_ENABLE_NON_REUSE_MEMORY_SLOT
+Even if an allocated memory via general_mem_allocator is free, it just marks as discared and not re-use it.
+This will makes memory leak.
+On the other hand, it is effective to analyze double free bug.
+If you use this option, it is recommened to enable ALCONCURRENT_CONF_ENABLE_RECORD_BACKTRACE also.

 # Patent
 ## Hazard pointer algorithm
 This software uses Hazard pointer algorithm to solve ABA problem.